jpsalvadorm63/react-briza/react_router/COURSE_05-B.md

 >   I realize we're pretty deep in the weeds here.
 Stick with me, you're doing great

 Next we have the `CSSTransition` component.
 When you render a `TransitionGroup`, its direct children must either be a `CSSTransition` component or a `Transition` component (both come with the library).

-What `CSSTransition` does is it takes the information it got from `TransitionGroup`, specifically if certain children are entering, leaving, or staying the same, and it applies a pair of class names to them during the ?appear?, ?enter?, and ?exit? stages of the transition based on their status.
+What `CSSTransition` does is it takes the information it got from `TransitionGroup`, specifically if certain children are entering, leaving, or staying the same, and it applies a pair of class names to them during the `appear`, `enter`, and `exit` stages of the transition based on their status.
 What this allows you to do is, based on those class names, have CSS in your app which will select the same class names that `CSSTransition` is applying and add some styles to those elements.
 For example, if we told `CSSTransition` to apply a `fade` class, our CSS might look like this

 ```
 .fade-enter {